Mitch-P-Analyst/SQL-Project-LHL-Clean/README.md

 ### Part 3 - Questions & Answers

-Creation of a View 'product_categories', numerous CTE's such as 'visitor_units' and a Temporary Table 'top_city_products' produced viable SQL Query Syntax for anlysis on question objectives
+Creation of a View 'product_categories', numerous CTE's such as 'visitor_units' and a Temporary Table 'top_city_products' produced viable SQL Query Syntax for analysis on question objectives

 #### Objectves
 - Cities and countries with the highest transaction revenues